premkyumnam/Level-2_Task-1-Restaurant-Ratings/README.md

 From the above distribution of aggregate ratings ,
-2. The most common rating range is 0.0 with 2148 restaurants.
+2. The most common rating range is 0.0 with 2148 restaurants. <br>

-<h2>- To calculate the average number of votes received by restaurants, I tried to find out the total number of  votes i.e., 1495919 votes.</h2>

-Finally, I got the required average number of votes received by restaurants is 156.77
+3. Finally, I got the required average number of votes received by restaurants is 156.77

 Thus, I completed the Task-1 of Level-2 in the Data Analysis Internship Program.